Printable Page

 Experiment with different speeds to see which gives you good progress.
 Milos Sarcev is an advocate of this kind of training.

-Lastly changing the workout style is an important point you should consider.
+Last, changing the workout style is an important point you should consider.
 For example if you just did hypertrophy specific training, you will get bored of that kind of training.
-Also your body can get used to it very easy if that's all you've been doing for a year.
+Also your body can get used to it easy if that's all you've been doing for a year.
 Different workout programs challenge and exert the body in different ways that will increase your progress and make your body more physically able.

 Widest Range Of Effective Workouts